Catalina Island Avalon Harbor

 Both Saturday and Sunday offered a full schedule of speakers, and each gave compelling and useful travel advice based on their own expertise.
 I enjoyed learning how to better take advantage of my travel points from Brian Kelly of The Points Guy, and of course, learning about travel trends from Pauline Frommer.
 Other notable speakers were Rick Steves, Samantha Brown and good friends Juliana Broste, Sarah Dandashy and Angel Castellanos.

 I was very honored to be asked to lead a session of my own and I was eager to share the top destinations to visit now.
-Over the past 10 years, I’ve been able to experience many so many incredible, life-changing places all over our world, many of which I’d love to return too.
+Over the past 10 years, I’ve been able to experience so many incredible, life-changing places all over our world, many of which I’d love to return to.
 But recounting my favorite experiences wouldn’t be helpful since I find that to be so subjective.
 My impression of a city would be affected if it were rainy, if I was tired, if my travel companion was cranky, if we were hangry, if we didn’t have a guide… and none of those situations are the fault of the destination!
-So instead, I took a step back and looked analytically at the 69 countries and hundreds of cities that have impacted me and determined where I think the average traveler should visit SOON.

 Certain places are enduring and there’s less of a rush to see them right now.
 But some may be drastically changed in the next few years and discussed ten locations and types of trips that I think are important to take within the next year or two.